garrandall/popular-music-data/tracks/right-on-the-tip-of-my-tongue-brenda-the-tabulations.md

 It was right on the tip of my tongue
 (And I forgot to say) to say, to say...

-(Ah, ah, ahh, tip of my tongue) my tongue
+(Ah, ah, ah, tip of my tongue) my tongue
 (Tip of my tongue)

 SPOKEN: